fqantonio/aqua/README.md

 ```

 # HISTORY
-This starts is based in the [FAB ACADEMY 2019](https://fabacademy.org/2019/labs/fct/students/antonio-gomes/), as the final [incompleted] project, at the [FCT FAB LAB](https://www.fctfablab.fct.unl.pt/), Filipe Silvestre, as the local instructor and Luís Carvão, as the node instructor, course coordenated by the [FABACADEMY](https://fabacademy.org/), by professor Neil Gershenfeld.
+It all started here, at FAB ACADEMY 2019, held in FCT FAB LAB at Nova University, Caparica Campus, Almada, Lisbon, Portugal [FAB ACADEMY 2019](https://fabacademy.org/2019/labs/fct/students/antonio-gomes/).
+This was the final [incompleted] project, at the [FCT FAB LAB](https://www.fctfablab.fct.unl.pt/), Filipe Silvestre, as the local instructor and Luís Carvão, as the node instructor, course coordenated by the [FABACADEMY](https://fabacademy.org/), by professor Neil Gershenfeld.

 Since then, the Lab Aberto FAB LAB have supported two catamarans made by our intership (Guilherme Cruz) and by the Lab Aberto team, with that they were the winners of 2018 Sunset Hackathon in Ilhavo (Aveiro - Portugal).